dhis2designlab/guides/pages/dashboard.md

 [DHIS2 Design System][design-system] contains helpful principles to design DHIS apps, including dashboard apps.
 There are exceptions, e.g. that dashboard apps should not include the header bar.

 ## Skeleton
 [The dashboard app skeleton repository][skeleton] may be used as a foundation to create DHIS2 dashboard apps.
-Rembember to change the app name in [package.json][skeleton-package].

 ### Building
 After a successful `yarn build`, manifest.webapp is generated based on values in package.json.
 The *build* directory is then zipped as *app-name.zip*.
 You can change the file name in "postbuild" inside "scripts" in package.json.
 You may also want to add the file name to [.gitignore][skeleton-gitignore].
 This zip file can then be installed in a DHIS2 instance using the *App Management* app.